The Small-Fry Trailer Frame

 - 13" wheels with 6-ply tires

 - Running lights, tail lights, and stop lights

 - 7-pin wiring harness

 - 3/4" thick plywood floor (bolted to the frame and to the 5 cross members)

 The walls of the Small-Fry are constructed with Alumibond, which is a solid piece of plywood that has factory laminated aluminum on both sides.
 The aluminum has factory baked on white enamel.
 This gives you an inside wall that is just as nice as the outside.
-Many manufacturers use aluminum covered plywood for walls, but usually the aluminum is only on the outside.
-Some manufacturers leave the inside bare plywood, or they cover it with a vinyl that in many cases can warp.
+Many manufacturers use aluminum covered plywood (lauan) for walls, but some manufacturers leave the inside plywood bare, or they cover it with a vinyl that in many cases warps.
+This construction method leads to warpage and leaking that is rampant in the teardrop industry.
+PeeWee campers don't leak.

 Other features of our box include: